gatsbyjs/gatsby/docs/docs/environment-variables.md

 You can trigger this endpoint locally for example on Unix-based operating systems (like Ubuntu and MacOS) you can use `curl -X POST http://localhost:8000/__refresh`.

+Gatsby also allows you to use environment variables instead of using command line options for:

+- `--build-dir`: `GATSBY_BUILD_DIR`
+- `--cache-dir`: `GATSBY_CACHE_DIR`

+The command line options will take precedence over the environment variables.

 ## Additional Environments (Staging, Test, etc)

 As noted above `NODE_ENV` is a reserved environment variable in Gatsby as it is needed by the build system to make key optimizations when compiling React and other modules.
 For this reason it is necessary to make use of a secondary environment variable for additional environment support, and manually make the environment variables available to the client-side code.